Philadelphia Weather: Another Dose Of Flooding, Isolated Tornadoes Possible Wednesday

 PHILADELPHIA (CBS) — As the Philadelphia region continues recovery efforts after the remnants of Hurricane Ida struck last week, we’re due for another possible dose of severe weather Wednesday.

-A strong cold front approaches the region on Wednesday, which will increase humidity and lead to a few pop-up thunderstorms — some strong — early in the afternoon.READ MORE: Man Found Dead Behind Burlington County Convenience Store, Prosecutor Says
+A strong cold front approaches the region on Wednesday, which will increase humidity and lead to a few pop-up thunderstorms — some strong — early in the afternoon.READ MORE: 'Everything Was Just A Mess:' Philadelphia College Student Recounts Escape From Kabul

 The front begins to cross the area late in the evening, after 7 p.m.
 It’s during this time that severe weather can unfold over the area.